anand-sharan/Drawing-ML-Classifier/README.md

 ## Introduction

-The object of this project is the classify drawings done on canvas and perform machine learning classification to provide which kind of image is closer of the input.
+The objective of this project is the classify user drawings using CNN machine learning classification model to predict which kind of image is closer to the input.

 ![Web Preview](docs/web-preview.png)